jonnenauha/obj-simplify/README.md

 There are a lot of authoring tools that produce OBJ files.
 The [spec](http://www.martinreddy.net/gfx/3d/OBJ.spec) is quite simple, but it still leaves a lot of room to export geometry and meshes/material combos that are not always optimal for 3D rendering engines.
 Artists and the exporters can also omit doing simple cleanup operations that would reduce file sizes, making loading and rendering the model faster.

-This tool automates the following processing and simplification steps.
+This tool automates the following optimization and simplification steps.

 * Merge duplicate vertex `v`, normal `vn` and UV `vt` declarations.
 * Create objects from "multi-material" face groups.